mingyu110/Best-Practice/ecs-jenkins/doc.md

 ### Get Started

-- All the demo scripts you can find it on for reference
+- All the demo scripts you can find it at https://github.com/mingyu110/Best-Practice/tree/master for reference

 #### IAM Resource